March (comics): Sequel

 In 2018, Lewis and Andrew Aydin co-wrote a sequel to the March series entitled Run, which documents Lewis's life after the passage of the Civil Rights Act, including his leadership of The Student Nonviolent Coordinating Committee (SNCC), conflict with the Ku Klux Klan, disputes over SNCC tactics, the Vietnam War, and the rise of the Black Power movement.
 Lewis said of the book, "In sharing my story, it is my hope that a new generation will be inspired by Run to actively participate in the democratic process and help build a more perfect union here in America."
 L. Fury illustrated the book, while Nate Powell, who illustrated March, also contributed to the art.
-The book was originally scheduled to be released in August 2018, but encountered delays, and was eventually released on August 3, 2021, a year after Lewis' death, one of his last endeavours before he died.
+The book was originally scheduled to be released in August 2018, but encountered delays, and was eventually released on August 3, 2021, a year after Lewis' death, one of his last endeavors before he died.